Selling Tickets to Events

-In the "Number of tickets" section, choose if you want to offer an unlimited or limited amount of that ticket type.
+In the “Number of tickets” section, choose if you want to offer an unlimited or limited number of that ticket type.
 This is useful if you have limited space.
-If you select "Limited number," you’ll be prompted to enter a specific number of tickets that can be sold.
-Once you reach the limit, that ticket will sell out and automatically disappear from the options (but you can always come back to the form editor and increase the ticket limit).
+If you select “Limited number,” you’ll be prompted to enter a specific number of tickets that can be sold.
+Once you reach the limit, that ticket type will sell out and the option will be automatically removed from the form (you can always come back to the form editor and increase the ticket limit).

 After purchasing a ticket, buyers will be asked for the name(s) of the guest(s) attending and any notes they may have, as shown below.

-If you’d like to ask your guests something specific, you can write your own label or question in the "Post-purchase question" field.
+If you’d like to ask your guests something specific, you can write your own label or question in the “Post-purchase question” field.
 Your custom text will replace “Notes” in the ticket information form your guests fill out.

 Once you have finished creating your ticket type, click the “Done” button in the right-hand corner.

 Your ticket will be shown on your form preview, but you must click the green “Publish” button in the form editor to actually save the tickets you create.

 If you want to edit a ticket type after creating it, click on the pencil icon in its box.